Nexmo/station/_documentation/en/messages/concepts/viber.md

 This means there is no way for a customer to respond and means that you don't need to worry about dealing with inbound messages.
 A Two Way account enables both inbound and outbound messages.

-In order to get started with Viber Service Messages you will need to email [sales@nexmo.com](mailto:sales@nexmo.com).
-Nexmo is an official partner and will handle the application and creation of your Viber Service Messages account for you.
+In order to get started with Viber Service Messages you will need to email [api.sales@vonage.com](mailto:api.sales@vonage.com).
+Vonage is an official partner and will handle the application and creation of your Viber Service Messages account for you.

 If successful, your account manager will provide you with a Viber Service Messages ID.
-This ID can only be used on Nexmo.
+This ID can only be used on Vonage.